bazelbuild/intellij/README.md

 ## Installation

-You can find our plugin in the Jetbrains plugin repository by going to IntelliJ -> Settings -> Browse Repositories, and searching for 'IntelliJ with Bazel'.
+You can find our plugin in the Jetbrains plugin repository by going to `Settings -> Browse Repositories`, and searching for `IntelliJ with Bazel` or `Android Studio with Bazel`.

 ## Usage

-To import an existing Bazel project, choose 'Import Bazel Project', and follow the instructions in the project import wizard.
+To import an existing Bazel project, choose `Import Bazel Project`, and follow the instructions in the project import wizard.

 Detailed docs are available [here](http://ij.bazel.build).